 [N.B.
-The postcard above dates from about 1920.
+The postcard left dates from about 1920.
 The School House is on the left.]

 Sydney enlisted in the 4th (Territorial Force) Battalion of the Lincolnshire Regiment on or about 25 July 1916 (according to his Service Number) at Newport, Monmouth.
 At the time he was resident in Ruskington, Lincolnshire.

 The 3/4th Battalions was initially formed at home bases on 1 June 1915 and on 8 April 1916 it became the 4th Reserve Battalions.
 This was a training and recuperation unit, and never as a unit went overseas – so there is no diary and very little information.
 When a man was fully trained or fully fit, he was transferred to one of the four active territorial units.